eecs280staff/tutorials/docs/setup_wsl.md

 PowerShell is a command-line interface for Windows.
 Its command prompt ends with a `>` (e.g. `C:\WINDOWS\system32>`).
 To follow the steps below, type the commands that appear after the `>` and hit enter.

-Check if is already installed by running the command `wsl -l -v`.
+Check if WSL is already installed by running the command `wsl -l -v`.
 If you see a list like below, WSL is already installed.
 ```console
 C:\WINDOWS\system32> wsl -l -v
   NAME      STATE       VERSION